ukhsa-collaboration/standards-api/docs/api-design-guidelines/pagination-filtering-sorting.md

 The body of responses containing lists of results **SHOULD** contain pagination metadata for larger results sets:

-- `Total results`: Include metadata in the response to inform the client of the total number of available items.
+- `total`: Used to inform the client of the total number of available items.
 This is useful for calculating the total number of pages or determining how much data remains.
-- `Page`, `offset` or `cursor info`: Return information about the current page, offset, or cursor position, and how to retrieve the next set of results.
+- `offset` or `cursor`: Information about the current result set, `offset`, or `cursor` position.
+- `limit`: The maximum number of items returned.

 ``` json
 {